awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-msk-cluster-encryptionatrest.md

 # AWS::MSK::Cluster EncryptionAtRest<a name="aws-properties-msk-cluster-encryptionatrest"></a>

-The data volume encryption details\.
+The data\-volume encryption details\.
+You can't update encryption at rest settings for existing clusters\.

 ## Syntax<a name="aws-properties-msk-cluster-encryptionatrest-syntax"></a>